cojamalo/FCC-Wikipedia-Viewer/README.md

 A working version is at http://codepen.io/cojamalo/pen/ozZWER.
 The project is an example of a simple AJAX request to Wikipedia's API.
 Helps the user quick see multiple search results.

+Powered by the Wikipedia API.
+Project coded by Connor Lenio ©2016.
+Uses Animate.css animations.